caleb531/jira-for-alfred/README.md

 3. Hold down the *Option* key to copy the issue's URL
 3. Hold down the *Shift* key to copy the issue summary (*e.g.* "Fix the thing")

+## Restricting searches to specific projects

+You can optionally restrict your search to one or more projects using the **Restrict to Projects** configuration option within the workflow's settings).
+This provides another way to cut down on the number of issues you might be presented with.

+To use it, enter a comma-separated list of project keys (e.g. if you want tickets like ABC-123 and DEF-234, then enter "ABC, DEF" into the field).
+If you leave the field blank, then you get the default behavior of searching across all projects your Jira account has access to.

 ## Disclaimer

 This project is not affiliated with Atlassian, and the Jira icons used in this